sinablk/sinablk.github.io/README.md

 changed by hand.
 * Would like to only show `Ali Sina's Page` as title of main page and then for every other page, show ` Page Title | Ali Sina`.
+* The mobile ABOUT dropdown screen had different top margin on each browser/phone.

 ### Plugins used